john-morales/concurrent-utils/README.md

 the disadvantage, but still isn't as good as using a single dictionary for the entire input.)

-See [PigzOutputStreamTest][pigzoutputstreamtest] unit test for more examples.
+See [ConcurrentGZIPOutputStreamTest][concurrentgzipoutputstreamtest] unit test for more examples.

 Limitations
 -----------